hoopr/wgi.buzz/README.md

 # WGI.buzz

-A site built to house experimental ideas for the WGI internal think tank.
+A web app meant to serve as a proving ground for ideas from the WGI internal think tank.

 ### Current Version : v1.0.5